LLnCSoftware/mserve/examples/04routing/04routing.md

 ## New/Modified Files

 match.q - An mserve plugin implementing a dispatch algorithm (actually the same as the included "match" algorithm, but displays the name "match-plugin" on startup).
+TODO: But it is not, it uses sysmbols insgtead of dates?

 ## How it Works

 ### Plugin Environment

- - A given plugin can generally only be used by a program that has been specifically designed to accomodate it.
+ - A given plugin can generally only be used by a program that has been specifically designed to accommodate it.
+TODO: What do you mean by this?
+Why would you say this?
+I could have a catchall servant and a special servant for queries that are entirely about year 2025, another for 2024, etc. What would need to be specifically designed to accommodate what?
- - Accomodation is usually provided as particular global variables that are intended to be overwritten by the plugin.
+ - Accommodation is usually provided as particular global variables that are intended to be overwritten by the plugin.
+TODO: Not clear to me.
+Perhaps say "see section X for an example of accommodating a foo to a bar so that baz will happen.
- - Accomodation may also include particular global variables intended to be used by the plugin.
+ - Accommodation may also include particular global variables intended to be used by the plugin.
+TODO: to permiatierizer the behvaior of the routing / dispatching?
+Add a "for example"?

 In the case of match.q and mserve\_np.q:

- - The following global variables are intended to be overwitten:
+ - The following global variables are intended to be overwritten:
    - **string "algo"**     - provides the name of the dispatch algorithm displayed on startup
    - **function "check"**  - provides the algorithm itself

- - The following global variables are intended to be used:
+ - The following global variables are intended to be used: TODO: 1: **used** by whom to do what?
+2: Are these vars about this one specific plugin or vars that all plugins will need to use?
+No idea.
+(Perhaps I'm reading too fast?)
    - **function "getArguments"** - parses specified command, always interpreting symbols as literals, not variables and rejecting expressions that contain functions or function evaluation in their arguments.
    - **dictionary "h"**        - maps each handle to the list of queries pending on that handle.